Information Design in the Principal-Agent Problem: Risk-Averse Agent

 For the chosen information structure $I$, consider the contract $t_*=\parentheses*{t^1_*,t^2_*}=\parentheses*{z_{*},0}$.
 Under this contract, the agent's utilities at actions $1$ and $a$ are, respectively,

-The agent brakes ties in the principal's favour, and hence chooses action $a$.
+The agent brakes ties in the principal's favour; hence, he chooses action $a$.
 This action yields a utility of $u^P_a=r_a-qz_{*}=x$ to the principal.
-It remains to show that $t_*$ is the optimal contract for the principal.
+It remains to show that $t_*$ is an optimal contract for the~principal.

 Note that among the contracts implementing action $1$, the optimal one for the principal is $t=\parentheses*{v^{-1}\parentheses*{c_1},v^{-1}\parentheses*{c_1}}$ (i.e., a deterministic transfer of $v^{-1}\parentheses*{c_1}$).
 The principal's utility in such a contract is $r_1-v^{-1}\parentheses*{c_1}\leq x$; hence, the principal would prefer the contract $t_*$.
-Since $x\geq 0$, we also know that the principal will prefer the contract $t^*$ over those inducing action $0$.
+Since $x\geq w_0$, we also know that the principal will prefer the contract $t^*$ over those inducing action $0$.
 It remains to show that among the contracts that implement the action $a$, the contract $t_*$ is the optimal one.

 Indeed, every contract $t=\parentheses*{t^1,t^2}$ that implements the action $a$ must satisfy $u^A_a\parentheses*{t}\geq u^A_1\parentheses*{t}$ and $u^A_a\parentheses*{t}\geq 0$.
 We first show that $u^A_a\parentheses*{t}\geq u^A_1\parentheses*{t}$ implies $u^A_a\parentheses*{t}\geq 0$.
 Indeed:\footnote{We assume $q>p$, as for $q=p \implies c_a=c_1$ the claim is immediate.}